avatariamfoundation-afk/neurogrid-core/README.md

 ## Quick Start for Judges
 ➡️ **Start here:**
 [SYSTEM_OVERVIEW.md](./SYSTEM_OVERVIEW.md)

 This one-page document explains the full NeuroGrid system, live deployment, and design intent in under 2 minutes.

 ---
+## CI Status (Hackathon Note)
+Continuous Integration workflows are intentionally disabled during the hackathon phase.
+Reason:
+- Core logic is frozen for audit
+- MedIntel and DeSci are non-executing by design
+- CI re-enabled post-hackathon with full test coverage

+### This is a deliberate, documented decision.

+---